Key Takeaways from the American College of Rheumatology Conference 2024

 6. Clinical Trials in Spondyloarthropathies and Early Rheumatoid Arthritis

-Trial A, B and C investigate therapies targeting the interleukin-17 (IL17A and IL-17F) pathway, a key mediator of inflammation in axial spondyloarthritis (axSpA) and psoriatic arthritis (PsA).
+Trial A, B and C investigated therapies targeting the interleukin-17 (IL17A and IL-17F) pathway, a key mediator of inflammation in axial spondyloarthritis (axSpA) and psoriatic arthritis (PsA).
 These trials reflect the growing interest in dual IL-17 inhibition, highlighting its potential to modify disease outcomes in chronic inflammatory conditions.

-This phase 3 open-label extension study examines the long-term effects of bimekizumab on spinal radiographic progression in patients with radiographic axSpA.
+This phase 3 open-label extension study examined the long-term effects of bimekizumab on spinal radiographic progression in patients with radiographic axSpA.
 Bimekizumab demonstrated minimal spinal radiographic progression, reinforcing its role as dual IL-17A/F inhibitor.
 The study suggests that bimekizumab could lead to significant advancements in the treatment of axSpA by offering a new therapeutic option that targets both IL-17A and IL-17F.

-The TREAT EARLIER trial provides compelling evidence that a 1-year course of methotrexate can prevent the development of RA in ACPA-negative individuals with clinically suspect arthralgia (CSA) at increased risk.
+The TREAT EARLIER trial provided compelling evidence that a 1-year course of methotrexate can prevent the development of RA in ACPA-negative individuals with clinically suspect arthralgia (CSA) at increased risk.
 This double-blind, placebo-controlled trial enrolled 236 participants and found that methotrexate significantly benefits suitable candidates.
 However, there are challenges for widespread implementation.
 The trial’s findings highlight the potential of methotrexate as a preventive strategy for a niche population, though broader considerations on the accessibility and feasibility of MRI as a screening technique are important for its adoption in clinical practice.

 This phase 1 double-blind, randomized clinical trial explores the potential of allogeneic mesenchymal stem cells (MSCs) in treating early RA.
-The results show promising improvements in patient-reported outcomes (PROs) and disease activity over a 28-day period post-infusion.
+The results showed promising improvements in patient-reported outcomes (PROs) and disease activity over a 28-day period post-infusion.
 Patients receiving MSCs reported significant improvements in physical function, reduced fatigue, and less pain interference.
 Disease activity, measured by DAS28-CRP, also showed notable improvement.
 These findings suggest that MSCs may offer a novel therapeutic option in early RA, supporting the need for larger phase 2 trials to further explore their efficacy.
 The results from this trial have significant implications for future clinical trial design in RA, particularly in targeting early disease stages with innovative biologic therapies.

 7. Clinical Trials in Fibromyalgia

 In this confirmatory phase 3 trial, bedtime sublingual cyclobenzaprine (TNX-102 SL) demonstrated significant efficacy in treating fibromyalgia (FM), a complex nociplastic syndrome characterized by widespread pain, nonrestorative sleep, fatigue, and cognitive dysfunction.
 Conducted across 33 US sites, the trial enrolled 457 patients who were randomized to receive TNX or placebo for 14 weeks.
 TNX significantly reduced FM pain intensity at week 14 (P=0.00005) and improved key secondary outcomes, including patient global impression of change (PGIC), fibromyalgia impact scores (FIQR), sleep disturbance, fatigue, and sleep quality.
 Additionally, exploratory endpoints suggested that TNX improved depressive symptoms, cognitive function, and sexual function in females.
 TNX was generally well tolerated, with transient and mild administration site reactions being the most frequent adverse event.
-These findings demonstrate TNX’s potential to address core FM symptoms and improve overall patient well-being, positioning it as a promising treatment option for fibromyalgia.
+These findings demonstrated TNX’s potential to address core FM symptoms and improve overall patient well-being, positioning it as a promising treatment option for fibromyalgia.

 8. Clinical Trials in Idiopathic Inflammatory Myophathies